Any good SaaS product needs a good user onboarding process.

-Would YOU like to wait longer than you have in order to reach your desired outcome?
+Would YOU like to wait longer than you have to in order to reach your desired outcome?

 What they want is to win, and there is no denying that winning is a need.

-Apart from financial objectives, an important end-goal of most SaaS products is to become indispensable to the user by solving problems or removing pain-points.
+Apart from financial objectives, an important end goal of most SaaS products is one thing:

 When you effectively guide and educate customers on what to do and how to do it via a seamless onboarding flow, your support team won’t stop thanking you.

-As mentioned above, if you get your onboarding right, lower churn rates will be a welcome outcome that you did not even have to actively pursue.
+As we discussed above, if you get your onboarding right, lower churn rates will be a welcome outcome that you did not even have to actively pursue.

 “Unlike many other industries, if a software company grows at only 20%, it has a 92% chance of ceasing to exist within a few years.“~ McKinsey